openvinotoolkit/openvino/docs/HOWTO/Custom_Layers_Guide.md

 operation.
 Refer to the "Operation Extractor" section of [Model Optimizer Extensibility](../MO_DG/prepare_model/customize_model_optimizer/Customize_Model_Optimizer.md) for detailed instructions on how to implement it.

-> **NOTE:** In some cases you may need to implement some transformation to support the operation.
+> **NOTE**: In some cases you may need to implement some transformation to support the operation.
 This topic is covered in the "Graph Transformation Extensions" section of [Model Optimizer Extensibility](../MO_DG/prepare_model/customize_model_optimizer/Customize_Model_Optimizer.md).

 ## Custom Operations Extensions for the Inference Engine